-The Linhof Technikardan S 23 is the smaller of the two Technikardan models.
-While the Technikardan S 45 is suitable for images up to 9 x 12 cm or 4 x 5 inches, the S 23 can handle only up to 6,5 x 9 cm or 2 1/4 x 3 1/4 inches.
-The Technikardan S 23 still listed in Linhof’s product list.
+The Linhof Technikardan is the smaller of the two Technikardan models.
+While the Technikardan S 45 can be used for formats up to 9x12 cm or 4x5 inch, respectively, the S 23 has a maximum format of 6,5x9 cm or 2 1/4 x 3 1/4 inch, respectively.
+The Technikardan S 23 is also still listed in Linhof's product list.

 The Technikardan S 23 is constructed very similar to the Technikardan S 45.
 Therefore, my description of the larger model is largely valid also for the smaller camera.
 Accordingly, I describe here only the differences of the construction.